clij/clij2-docs/reference_averageDistanceOfNClosestPoints.md

 This corresponds to the average of the n minimum values (rows) for each column of the distance matrix.

+### Parameters

+distance_matrix : Image
+    The a distance matrix to be processed. distance_list_destination : Image
+    A vector image with the same width as the distance matrix and height=1, depth=1.
+    Determined average distances will be written into this vector. n_closest_points_to_find : Number
+    Number of smallest distances which should be averaged.

 Categories: [Graphs](https://clij.github.io/clij2-docs/reference__graph), [Measurements](https://clij.github.io/clij2-docs/reference__measurement)

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### averageDistanceOfNClosestPoints often follows after
 * <a href="reference_generateDistanceMatrix">generateDistanceMatrix</a> (1)